anvi-NP/Software-Engineering-_CW/README.md

 Users can engage in conversations about plants, sharing their opinions through posts.
 They can also comment on and upvote others' opinions.

+Planning, requirements modeling and analysis (65%)
+1. Prepare a Work Breakdown Structure demonstrating the possible scope of the proposed system.
+And prepare a Gantt Chart indicating how you might schedule the work of developing the system.
+But please ensure that the Gantt chart is based upon a methodology of your choice and the activities/tasks should be relevant to the methodology chosen.

+2. Produce a Use Case Model for the required system – including a Use Case diagram, and High-Level Use Case Descriptions for each Use Case.
+For two of the Use Cases of your choice, produce Expanded Use Case Descriptions.

+Choose one of these expanded Use Case Descriptions to model both the Collaboration and Sequence diagram, in 3, below.

+4. Explain in words how you would go about producing the Communication diagrams, that is a Collaboration diagram and a Sequence diagram, from the Use Case model.

+Produce a Collaboration diagram and then produce a Sequence diagram for the same Use Case.

+5. Prepare a table comprising all possible domain classes from all the respective use cases.
+Produce an Analysis Class diagram showing the domain classes.

+Design (35%)

+1. You have done several tasks till date (analysis and design diagrams have been done).
+Now how do you plan to move further in the process of completing the project?
+You are required to select a methodology that you think is feasible for this project and your explanation of further planning should be relatable to the methodology that you have chosen.

+(Note: the further planning should compulsorily include following
+things:

+1) Architectural choice.
+2) Design Pattern.
+3) Development Plan (that includes tools/resources/programming
+platforms that are going to be used and priority order of artifacts/features that you have planned tentatively.
+4) Testing Plan.
+5) Maintenance Plan.

+2. Develop some design prototypes for the proposed system for features which are listed in detailed specification.

+(Note: the prototypes should cover the major features and at least 15 separate prototypes need to be shown.)